-The Executive Management Committee ("COMEX") of the Group is composed of the Managing Director, the Chief Finance Officer, the Chief Risk Officer and the Chief Information & Operations Officer.
-To ensure independence of the function, the Compliance Officer is not a COMEX member but attends on invitation of the Chairman of the Committee.
+The Executive Management Committee ("COMEX") of the Group is composed of the Managing Director, the Chief Finance Officer, the Chief Compliance Officer overseeing also the Risk Function and the Chief Information & Operations Officer.

 The COMEX of the Group is charged with multiple responsibilities as indicated in the terms of reference of the executive committee.
 Some of these responsibilities include: